In response to this thread on the empeg BBS, I hacked together a couple of small tools for the empeg car player.

 They’re command-line programs, so you’ll need to open a console window before running them.
 They all require .NET 2.0, which is installed by default on Windows Vista, but you might need to download and install it on other OS versions and editions.
 They also work fine on Mono.

 This program looks for empegs on the local network.
 Run it with no arguments, as follows:

 C:\Temp>FindEmpeg.exe crowley at 10.0.0.7 crowley at 10.0.0.7 ^C

 It’ll scan the local network once every thirty seconds, displaying the empeg’s name and its IP address.
 Press Ctrl+C to stop it.

 Given the IP address of the empeg found above, this downloads the database files from the empeg.
-They’re placed into the current directory (this will be fixed later).
+They’re placed into the current directory.
 Run it as follows:

 C:\Temp>EmpegGet.exe 10.0.0.7 Getting empeg database from 10.0.0.7 Copying http://10.0.0.7/empeg/var/database3 to ./database3 Copying http://10.0.0.7/empeg/var/tags to ./tags Copying http://10.0.0.7/empeg/var/playlists to ./playlists

 - Your empeg must be running v3.0-alpha.